learn-static/foundations-0-github/intro-github.md

 You are now in GitHub's editing mode.

-The first line at the top of the file will look like this:
+The first line at the top of the README file will look like this:

 ```
 # foundations-0-github